 The Baltimore Washington International Airport (BWI) or BWI Marshall is the busiest airport in Maryland.
-The airport is commonly referred to as BWI, but the name Thurgood Marshall was added to honor of its native son, the late Supreme Court Judge Thurgood Marshall.
+The airport is commonly referred to by its airport code BWI, but the name Thurgood Marshall was added to honor of its native son, the late Supreme Court Judge Thurgood Marshall.
 The airport mainly serves Baltimore and Washington metropolitan areas.
 BWI is located in an unincorporated area of Anne Arundel County, 9 miles south of downtown Baltimore and 30 miles northeast of Washington D.C.

 BWI airport provides international flights to almost all popular destinations, including Europe, North America, Asia and Middle East.
 The airport is also famous for its low-cost flight for both domestic and international flights.
 The main carrier operating at BWI airport is Southwest Airlines.
 Baltimore airport provides flights to over 27 million passengers annually.

 - BWI airport is the 22nd busiest airport in the United States.
 BWI is one of the busiest airports in the U.S. in terms of passenger boarding, coming in at #22.

 - Ranked among the 'top 10 Most Surprisingly Great Airports in America' - including its offers for fitness, rest, relaxation, cultural enrichment and outdoor activities.